Reinforz/reinforz/README.md

 ### TODO:

 1. Add test for all react components (never done any sort of testing with react, its gonna be fun)
-02. Better component state utilization
+02. Better component state utilization using hooks
 03. More performant React, by utilizing the appropriate hooks
+04. More layout customization and themes
+5. Attach to a backend (huge maybe)

 **Feel free to create a new PR for any new features, or raise an issue for fixing any bug or for a new feature suggestion**